aditti30-prog/asked-vs-answered/README.md

 `evals/` doesn't claim a model can't do this unaided.
 Sometimes it can.
 The claim is that unaided analysis is inconsistent run to run, blind to abandonment, contaminated across the two engines, and unstable when you push back — and that all four are measurable.
-Method and metrics are in `evals/README.md`.

 ## Privacy

 Interview transcripts contain another person's words. `.gitignore` excludes fixtures and common transcript formats by default.
 Don't commit real ones.

-## License

-MIT.